marbl/MetagenomeScope/README.md

-1. The preprocessing script (contained in the `graph_collator/` directory of this repository), a Python and C++ script that takes as input an assembly or scaffold graph file and produces a SQLite .db file that can be visualized in the viewer interface. `collate.py` is the main script that needs to be run here; it uses `spqr.cpp` to interface with OGDF to generate SPQR tree
+1. The preprocessing script (contained in the `graph_collator/` directory of this repository), a Python and C++ script that takes as input an assembly graph file and produces a SQLite .db file that can be visualized in the viewer interface. `collate.py` is the main script that needs to be run here; it uses `spqr.cpp` to interface with OGDF to generate SPQR tree